Silk Stalkings: Chris and Rita

-Brill's real-life wife Mitzi McCall played Lipschitz's free-spirited wife Frannie on the series, and the two provided some occasional comic relief amid the dramatic tension of the storylines.
+Brill's real-life wife Mitzi McCall played Lipschitz's free-spirited wife Frannie on the series, and the two provided some occasional comic relief amid the dramatic tension of the story lines.
 They also appeared in the second season playing completely different characters.
 Working prominently with Lorenzo and Lance was assistant district attorney George Donovan (William Anton).
 Various recurring characters came and went, notably Dennis Paladino as mob boss Donnie "Dogs" DiBarto (DiBelco in his first appearance); John Byner as Cotton Dunn, a cunning but likable con artist; Scott Atkins as Officer Perry, a rookie cop; Kim Morgan Greene as Melissa Cassidy, a late-night radio talk-show host, sex therapist, and old flame of Chris's; Danny Gans as Roger, a coroner who frequently (and unsuccessfully) tried to get Rita to go out with him; Marie Marshall as Solange, a local photographer with a faux French accent who crossed paths with Chris and Rita in the second season; and Lucy Lin, who played forensic expert Dr. Noriko Weinstein.
 Actress Freda Foh Shen took over Lin's role in later episodes.
 In the first season, Rita was shown to suffer from occasionally intense headaches, which were caused by a blood bubble in her brain.
 Rita opted not to have surgery to fix this because it was deemed too high-risk.
 However, as the series went on, this condition was gradually phased out of the plot and was never mentioned again.
 In the second episode of the first season, Going to Babylon, it was revealed that Rita's real name is Rita Lee Fontana.
 Her father, Donald was a wealthy businessman who lost his fortune in a series of bad business dealings involving a corrupt fellow businessman when she was six years old.
 Donald fell into a state of severe depression and alcoholism which eventually culminated in him committing suicide.
 Rita was adopted by Don and Sue Lance and she took their name in gratitude for the kindness and love they showed her growing up.
 Rita and Chris would go on to arrest the man responsible for her father's bankruptcy in that same episode.